skrish30/hexology-demo/testing/README.md

 ### Obtaining transcripts
 ![Alt Text](https://github.com/skrish30/hexology-demo/blob/master/GIF/timeline2.png)
-As soon as the audio is converted to mp3, the audio is streamed to the speech to text service and a result is returned when each sentence is completed.
+As soon as the audio is converted to mp3, the audio is streamed to the speech to text service and the results are returned when each sentence is completed.

 ### Watson Discovery Query
 ![Alt Text](https://github.com/skrish30/hexology-demo/blob/master/GIF/timeline3.png)